AiMO-MO-MO/Fantasy-Football-Prediction/README.md

 ### Feature Heatmap:
 QB:

 ![image](https://github.com/AiMO-MO-MO/Fantasy-Football-Prediction/assets/130156500/0be5dc11-83d0-4c02-8266-1702805f9377)

 RB:

 ![image](https://github.com/AiMO-MO-MO/Fantasy-Football-Prediction/assets/130156500/6a072efc-e0cb-4efb-b337-d418cf36c1ce)

 WR:

 ![image](https://github.com/AiMO-MO-MO/Fantasy-Football-Prediction/assets/130156500/af82a288-26ed-44af-bd7e-442e019283d2)

+The most important features in relation to the Fantasy Points Scored are:

+QB: Passing TDs 0.88
+    Passing Yards 0.77
+RB: Rushing Yards 0.76
+    Rushing Attempts 0.71
+WR: Receiving Yards 0.97

 ## <a name="ML"></a> Machine Learning Models
 ### <a name="PointsPrediction"></a> Points Prediction:
-With the data analzyed and features narrowed down, it is time to fit the data into the model.
+With the data manipulated and features analyzed, it is time to fit the data into the model to predict the points.
 For the Points Prediction model, we will be using a Linear Regression Model.
 Linear regression is a statistical method used to model the relationship between a dependent variable (target) and one or more independent variables (features).
 It assumes a linear relationship between the independent variables and the dependent variable.
 The target for each model is Fantasy Points, while the features will be the position applicable fields.
-There are three models total: QB, RB, WR.
+There are three total models: QB, RB, WR.
 The models are trained on the postition data from 2019 - 2021 and tested with the 2022 data.

 ### <a name="ARIMA"></a> ARIMA Model:
+Now that we have our prediction model we need some data to predict on.
+We could predict off of last years data, but we wanted to get more individualized results.
+To get these results, we used an ARIMA model to

 ## <a name="dash"></a> Player Performance Dashboard:
 Run the app.py in the Flaskfolder to access the dashboard.